Choose options

 Written by Christy Beall

-Theme: Knights and fighting princesses - medieval women as warriors
+Theme: Fighting knights and princesses - medieval women as warriors

 Introduction: Owen Rees, 'Historical Introduction: Female Warriors and Generals'.

-In this modern age of social enlightenment, equality and gender understanding, there is a dark corner in which lies the big elephant in the room: women in war, or more specifically, women on the front lines.
-It is an emotionally volatile topic that forces any society to question and challenge its perceptions of gender, of women in particular, and of its own core beliefs.
-This debate is not unique to our supposedly gender-liberated society; it is a debate that has raged on for centuries.
+In this modern era of social enlightenment, equality, and gender understanding, there's a dark corner where the big elephant in the room is: women in war, or more specifically, women on the front lines.
+It's an emotionally volatile topic that forces any society to question and challenge its perceptions of gender, of women in particular, and its own core beliefs.
+This debate isn't unique to our supposedly gender-liberated society; it's one that has been going on for centuries.
 Perhaps the first attempt at a balanced debate came in the medieval period.
-But of course, it needed to be debated, simply because of the number of women who were present at war.
+But of course, it needed to be discussed, simply because of the number of women who were present in the war.

-The phenomenon of female warriors has been analyzed time and time again, but everyone has their own point of view.
-These views can certainly be influenced by modern concepts of society, such as feminism.
-To try to understand what it might mean to be a female warrior in medieval times (as opposed to the modern sense of the term), we might take a look at Viking society.
+The phenomenon of female warriors has been analyzed time and again, but each has its own perspective.
+Undoubtedly, these perspectives can be influenced by modern concepts of society, such as feminism.
+To try to understand what it might mean to be a female warrior in medieval times (as opposed to the modern sense of the term), we could look at Viking society.

 Illustrated by Julia Lillo.

 The scene, as described in Anna Komnene's Alexiad, is poignant.
-On 18 October 1081 at Dyrrachium (Durazzo), Robert Guiscard, Duke of Apulia and Calabria, faced a Byzantine army commanded by the Emperor Alexius.
-With Robert was his wife, Sichelgaite.
+On October 18, 1081, at Dyrrachium (Durazzo), Robert Guiscard, Duke of Apulia and Calabria, faced a Byzantine army commanded by Emperor Alexius.
+Robert was accompanied by his wife, Sichelgaita.

-Theme: Filippo Donvito, 'Queen Tamar of Georgia - The Lioness of the Caucasus'.
+Subject: Filippo Donvito, 'Queen Tamar of Georgia - the Lioness of the Caucasus'.

 Illustrated by Maxime Plasse.

-Nestled in the Caucasus Mountains, surrounded by fierce steppe horsemen and warlike Muslim emirates, lay the Christian kingdom of Georgia.
-By the early 13th century, after continuous fighting along its borders, this tiny state had managed to earn the respect of its neighbors.
-Two things they feared most: its formidable cavalry and the indomitable spirit of its warrior queen, Tamar the Great (r.
+Squeezed between the Caucasus Mountains, surrounded by fierce tribes of steppe horsemen and warlike Muslim emirates, lay the Christian kingdom of Georgia.
+By the early 13th century, after continuous fighting along its borders, this small state had managed to earn the respect of its neighbors.
+They feared two things most: its formidable cavalry and the indomitable spirit of its warrior queen, Tamar the Great (r.
 1184–1213).

-Topic: Gareth Williams, 'Joan of Arc and the Siege of Orleans: Manipulation and the Maid'.
+Topic: Gareth Williams, 'Joan of Arc and the Siege of Orleans: Manipulation and the Maiden'.

-Around 1425, Joan, a fourteen-year-old girl from Domrémy, a commune in Lorraine, France, began to hear voices demanding the expulsion of the invading English forces and the coronation of Charles VII at Reims.
-Her obedience to this calling gave rise to the proliferation of certain legends that extolled her exploits and assigned her a pivotal role in the liberation of Orleans and France.
+Around 1425, Joan, a fourteen-year-old girl from Domrémy, a commune in Lorraine, France, began hearing voices demanding the expulsion of the invading English forces and the coronation of Charles VII at Reims.
+Her obedience to this calling led to the proliferation of certain legends that extolled her exploits and assigned her a pivotal role in the liberation of Orleans and France.
 Although other women claimed divine patronage, why did the French establishment single out Joan?
-Did they discern personal advantage, manipulating her for political gain?
-How do the events at Orleans separate legend from reality?
+Did they discern a personal advantage, manipulating her for political gain?
+How do the events in Orleans separate legend from reality?

 Subject: Nils Visser and Willeke Snijder, 'Jeanne of Flanders - The Flame of Brittany'.